 Who can see my data?

 Your Personal Tutor will be able to see your profile through the StREAM dashboard.
-Course Leaders and key members of staff within other University services will also be able to see the data so that they can act upon interactions and referrals where necessary.
+Other key members of staff within your School and University services, including the Student Success Team, will also be able to see the data so that they can update your record, or act upon interactions and referrals where necessary.

 How will this help me?